Current Poet Laureate: Ashley Cornelius

 Duties and Responsibilities of the Pikes Peak Poet Laureate The Pikes Peak Poet Laureate shall:

-- Serve for a two-year term.
+- Serve for a four-year term.

 - Reside in El Paso or Teller County.